Barrerse/Professional_README_gen/newREADME/generated-README.md

   ## Description

   This application uses node.js to generate a README.md file.
 A basic format, located in the utils folder of this repository, has the main framework on how the README file will look.
-Then once the index.js file is ran with node.js a series of questions will prompt up.
-For more information about node.js check out [nodejs.org documentation section](https://nodejs.org/en/docs/)
+Using node to run the index.js will cause a series of questions to prompt up.
+These questions are created using the inquirer npm.
+For more information about node.js check out nodejs.org [documentation](https://nodejs.org/en/docs/).
+For more information about inquirer check out inquirer [documentation](https://www.npmjs.com/package/inquirer)

   ## Installation